 - Surviving dependents or family members of an eligible colleague (if death occurred within the previous six months or less)

-- The person or persons who select recipients of grants should not be in a position to receive a private benefit, directly or indirectly.
-Therefore, the following colleagues or persons may not apply for or receive monies from the fund; Ken LaChance Fund, Inc. board members, Program Administrator, or CEFC members.
+- Any person or persons directly supporting Ken LaChance Fund, Inc. shall not receive a private benefit, directly or indirectly.
+Therefore, the following colleagues or persons may not apply for or receive monies from the fund; board members, Program Administrator, or CEFC members.